How Dogs Show Pain: Behavioral and Physical Indicators

 Excessive Vocal Sounds

-Changes in Sleeping, Drinking and Eating
+Changes in Sleeping, Drinking, and Eating Habits

 Changes in Breathing

-Changes in Eyesight
+Changes in Eyesight or Eye Appearance

 Restlessness